 - Attend a Classic Experience town traditions for yourself and celebrate like a local.
 Whether you’re here for three days kicking off Christmas, Gardnerville’s Fall Festival, or the many summer concerts and movies in the park, you’ll find a plethora of down-home events to attend.
 There is always a reason to visit.
 Find yours on our signature events.

 - Indulge at the Chocolate Shoppe Half way through the list, it’s time to treat yo’ self.
 You’ve earned it.
 Indulge in a handmade sweet treat from the Chocolate Shoppe.
+Year-round themes and fun take place in this local spot that are sure to indulge your sweet tooth.

 - View the Valley from Above It’s time to fly.
 Try an above ground activity to get a different view of the magnificent landscape that encompasses this valley.
 Spring is the perfect Sierra Wave ride time.
 Go 3,000 ft above the ground with SoaringNV in a motorless glider.
 Looking for an invigorating winter activity?
-Hop in a Carson Valley winter hot air balloon ride with Lake Tahoe Balloons.
+Hop in a Carson Valley winter hot air balloon ride with Balloon Nevada/Lake Tahoe Balloons.
 Don’t want to stay in the sky?
 Take the leap with Skydive Lake Tahoe.
 Book your adventure today and get ready for a thrill in legendary Carson Valley fashion.

 - Visit Mormon Station State Park Located in downtown Genoa, Mormon Station is the site of Nevada’s first permanent settlement.
 During your visit to this state park you’ll notice a reconstructed replica trading post of the original that used to stand.
 Gather on the lush lawns in this always open park with friends and family and enjoy time spent in historic Genoa.
 You’re sure to catch sight of a herd of the resident Mule deer.